PaddlePaddle/PaddleCloud/doc/usage_en.md

 	rm               rm files on PaddlePaddle Cloud

-Use "paddlecloud flags" for a list of top-level flags
+Use "paddlectl flags" for a list of top-level flags

 ```